Electrostat-Lab/AVR-Sandbox/HelloMPLab.X/README.md

 # Add the upload script here
 AVRDUDE_UPLOAD=avrdude -c${PROGRAMMER} -p${CHIP_ALIAS} -b${BAUD_RATE} -P${PORT} -B${SCK-HZ} -U flash:w:${CND_BASEDIR}'/'${CND_ARTIFACT_PATH_default}
 ```
-- In the `Makefile-impl.mk` file, define the following suffix rule with a receipe calling the avrdude command defined previously in `AVRDUDE_UPLOAD` variable:
+- In the `Makefile-impl.mk` file, define the following suffix rule with a recipe calling the avrdude command defined previously in `AVRDUDE_UPLOAD` variable:
 ```makefile
 # code upload
 .upload-impl:
         ${AVRDUDE_UPLOAD}
 ```
-- In the main `Makefile`, make a call to the `.upload-impl` suffix rule in the receipe of `.build-post`:
+- In the main `Makefile`, make a call to the `.upload-impl` suffix rule in the recipe of `.build-post`:
 ```makefile
 .build-post: .build-impl .upload-impl
 ```